National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Naturopathic Medicine Licensure – States Without Regulatory Authorities

-NUNM has made a determination that the ND program does not meet licensure requirements to become a Naturopathic Doctor in the following states:
+NUNM has made a determination that the requirements to become licensed are not applicable because they do not exist in the following states:

 (A link is present if a State licensing board exists)